toddledev/documentation/docs/05-the-editor/05-project-sidebar/index.md

 ---

 # Project sidebar
-The project sidebar provides access to all files and resources in your toddle project.
+The project sidebar provides access to all files and resources in your Nordcraft project.
 Access it by clicking the folder icon on the left side of the editor.

 ![Project sidebar|16/9](project-sidebar.webp){https://toddle.dev/projects/docs_examples/branches/main/components/screenshot-page?rightpanel=style&canvas-width=800&canvas-height=800&leftpanel=Files}